OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-04-28-better-addresses-3.md

 Elsewhere we learnt that [Companies House](https://www.gov.uk/government/organisations/companies-house), one of our current data sources, need to register addresses exactly as they are provided in company and director registration forms (for the legally curious the legislation is the [Companies Act 2006](http://www.legislation.gov.uk/ukpga/2006/46/contents)).

 For their own reasons a company may choose to register its address in what they regard as a preferential location, one that better suits their business.
-An example that was given to us is that some companies register in Windsor even though the address is actually in Slough.
+Some companies register in Windsor even though the address is actually in Slough.

 Companies have a legal right to do this but for other people that need to use the address it is incorrect.
 They may need to be able to discover another form of the address to deliver services to it.

-Those businesses change their address because they think it will benefit their business whilst other people may choose to change part of their address because of regional identity.
-Some older residents of the [City of Salford](http://en.wikipedia.org/wiki/Salford,_Greater_Manchester) are still likely to declare that they live in Lancashire rather than Greater Manchester.
+Those businesses change their address because they think it will benefit their business whilst other people may choose to change the town or country in their address because of regional identity.
+To give just one example, some residents of the [City of Salford](http://en.wikipedia.org/wiki/Salford,_Greater_Manchester) still declare that they live in Lancashire even though Salford has been in [Greater Manchester](http://en.wikipedia.org/wiki/Greater_Manchester) since 1974.

 #### Rose wants to live at Rose Cottage

-Our final example of alternative addresses is that some people choose to name their home, to give it a personal address.
-The legal address might be “8 Acacia Avenue” but the person who lives there, let’s imagine that their name is Rose, might choose to call it “Rose Cottage, Acacia Avenue”.
+Some people choose to name their home, to give it a personal address.
+The legal address might be “8 Acacia Avenue” but the person who lives there, let’s imagine that their name is Rose, chooses to call it “Rose Cottage”.

 <%= image_tag("blog/2015-04-28-jenny-stirling.jpg", alt: "Image by Jenny Stirling") %>

 *Image submitted to Open Addresses photography competition by Jenny Stirling*

-Despite it not being a legal address they may tell friends that Rose Cottage is  their address and their friends may use think that it is the correct address when they post a Christmas card or order a gift online.
+Despite it not being a legal address Rose may tell her friends that Rose Cottage is her address.
+Rose's friends may think that it is the correct address when they post a Christmas card or order a gift online.

 This case may not have the same business needs as Woolworths, the same language needs as a Welsh speaker, or the same legal right as a company registration but Rose has chosen an alternative address for her home.
 That has a knock-on effect to the organisations that provide Rose with services.

-They need to know that that address might be called Rose Cottage.
-Unless the service provider can discover the legal address which matches this alternative address a sale may be lost and a Christmas card or gift may not arrive because the address can’t be found.
+Service providers need to know that that address might be called Rose Cottage.
+Without this knowledge a sale may be lost and a Christmas card or gift may not arrive because the address can’t be found.

 #### Putting citizens in control will make addresses better

-This tweet was in response to our [blog post about Ordnance Survey open data](https://alpha.openaddressesuk.org/blog/2015/05/09/ordnance-survey-open-data) but it is also relevant to the issues discussed in this post.
+The following tweet was in response to our [blog post about Ordnance Survey open data](https://alpha.openaddressesuk.org/blog/2015/05/09/ordnance-survey-open-data) but it is also relevant to the issues discussed in this post.

 <blockquote class="twitter-tweet" lang="en"><p>Like playing <a href="https://twitter.com/hashtag/opendata?src=hash">#opendata</a> twister!
 Good <a href="https://twitter.com/openaddressesuk">@openaddressesuk</a>, let&#39;s put addresses back in the hands of citizens <a href="https://twitter.com/hashtag/GE2015?src=hash">#GE2015</a> <a href="https://t.co/oklkblPjPw">https://t.co/oklkblPjPw</a></p>&mdash; Edafe Onerhime (@ekoner) <a href="https://twitter.com/ekoner/status/586411793456594944">April 10, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>